future-wd/hugo-responsive-background-images/readme.md

 #### TODO

 v0.0.5
-- remove resized and widths_restricted from params output.. keep widths_resized or rename it.
+  - update readme to reflect new widths structure and check other params
+- work on restrict-widths, currently accepts a slice of widths
+  - option 1 - accept only 1 width, would be hard to generate only 1 error with this method as many     widths can be removed/changed
+  - option 2 - accept the new map(width: 500 ...params) format, and modify the widths returning a new map. (new partial)
+  - option 3 - add a conditional the partial for reflect.IsMap to reduce partials and increase maintainability <- try this first
+- should there be a disable_lazy site param to override?
+- add .fill_ratio to params and pass to image processing
-- remove .Crop from image-processing as it does not work with responsive images. oversight
+- remove .Crop from image-processing as it does not work with responsive images. oversight. change ratio to fit_ratio and update responsive-images
 - test dominant
 - test sanitization at different levels
 - move image-processing.html sanitize to common (returns slice)